-The VP9SK slide, along with the barrel, spring and all other metal components, are treated with HK’s hostile environment finish.
-This finish is most likely a nitriding or Melonite® treatment to provide outstanding corrosion protection while also helping to prevent nicks and scratches.
+The VP9SK slide, along with the barrel, spring and all other metal components, is treated with HK’s hostile environment finish.
+This finish is most likely a nitriding or Melonite treatment to provide outstanding corrosion protection while also helping to prevent nicks and scratches.

-The VP9SK frame is made of lightweight polymer like most striker-fired pistols are configured.
-The polymer frame provides incredible strength and durability while not adding unnecessary weight that steel framed pistols deliver.
+The VP9SK frame is made of lightweight polymer like most striker-fired pistols that are configured.
+The polymer frame provides incredible strength and durability while not adding unnecessary weight that steel-framed pistols deliver.

-The HK VP9SK is made in Germany, but will be distributed from the HK headquarters in Columbus, Georgia.
+The HK VP9SK is made in Germany and will be distributed from the HK headquarters in Columbus, Georgia.
 The VP9SK carried HK’s Lifetime Warranty.

-I’m very glad to see a sub-compact version arrive for police officers who are already carrying the full size VP9 or VP40.
-This pistol will make an ideal companion as a back-up and off-duty pistol.
-The BlueSheepDog crew highly recommend officers carry a back-up pistol, and we also encourage a near 100% of-duty carry as well (outside the home = carrying for protection).
+I’m very glad to see a sub-compact version arrive for police officers who are already carrying the full-size back-up and off-duty pistol.
+The BlueSheepDog crew highly recommends officers carry a back-up pistol, and we also encourage a near 100% off-duty carry as well (outside the home = carrying for protection).